gizinski-jacek/Image-Slider-mini-project/README.md

 # Image-Slider-project

 Simple Image Slider.
-Might make it more configurable in future.
+Might make it more configurable in the future.